cloudflare/workers-docs/content/reference/workers-concepts/modifying-requests.md

 title: Modifying Requests and Responses
 ---

-One gotcha that Workers customers commonly encounter is with the ergonomics of the `Request` and `Response` constructors.
+One gotcha that Workers developers commonly encounter is with the ergonomics of the `Request` and `Response` constructors.
 Unlike in the browser, it is common that a Workers developer needs to change one or more parts of an intercepted Request before passing it into a `fetch` call, or to construct a new Response from the result of a `fetch` call before returning it.
 It is common for developers to attempt to manually declare each part of the new Request/Response, an approach that is prone to error. **The best practice is to always use the original request to construct the new request, thereby cloning all the attributes except those you intend to change.**

 For example, one might want to change the redirect mode to "follow" (to resolve redirects server-side), change the hostname, and add a header.
 This might look like: